RaphaelTheStegosaurus/Ecommerce-01/README.md

 # Ecommerce-01
-This is a sample 01 a ecommerce with nextjs, typescript and vercel
+This is a sample 01 a ecommerce with nextjs, typescript, tailwind and vercel